 In the case of narcissistic abuse, the victim will be certain that they are the ones who are in the wrong, and they will blame themselves for the dark reality they are in.
 This, of course, is far from the truth.

 If you are or have been a victim of narcissistic abuse, know that it has never been your fault and that you did your best to pull that disturbed soul out of its own darkness.
-The truth is, most narcissists prefer their darkness, and they want to pull you in it.
+The truth is, most narcissists prefer their darkness, and they want to pull you into it.

 Spread the awareness!